 When you stop paying your bills, for whatever reason, then at some point, your creditors will get tired of waiting for their money.

 If you are not paying, because you are not satisfied with a product or service delivered, then make sure to write the creditor.

 So there can be no doubt, that you have expressed your dissatisfaction.

 If you keep failing to pay, and no complaints have been made by you about the product or service, then the creditor can take you to court.

 The first reminders

-Once you start receiving the first reminders, then it is time to act.
+Once you start receiving the first reminders and threats of legal action, then it is time to act.

 Take action – speak with your creditors

 If you are not satisfied with a product or service delivered, write a mail and state what the problem is.

 And also suggest a solution.